Generative AI-Enhanced Multi-Modal Semantic Communication in Internet of Vehicles: System Design and Methodologies

 The experiment results are presented in Fig.\ref{result}.
 We provide visual comparisons across three different scenarios, showing images before and after diffusion-based refinement alongside the ground truth.
 Scene A is a daytime setting at a crowded bus station and parking lot.
 Scene B captures a nighttime scene with a high-speed vehicle on a wide street, and Scene C features a complexly difficult lighting scenario, where a vehicle is preparing to make a turn while observing oncoming traffic.
 The generated BEV image before diffusion-based refinement exhibits significant blurring, making it difficult to accurately detect vehicle positions.
 After diffusion-based BEV, the clarity of the images is substantially improved.

-Next, we present the IoU results under different signal-to-noise ratio (SNR) conditions, comparing images in three different scenes: before transmission, after transmission without diffusion, and after diffusion refinement.
-IoU is a crucial metric for evaluating BEV vehicle semantic segmentation and quantitatively assesses the enhancement effect of diffusion by calculating the intersection-over-union between the experimental results and the ground truth.
-The results show that due to channel attenuation, the IoU of images after transmission is decreasing, with IoU values improving as SNR increases.
-When comparing IoU curves before and after diffusion refinement, all three scenes show a significant increase in IoU after diffusion, particularly under low SNR conditions, effectively mitigating the performance loss caused by poor channel quality.
+Next, we present the IoU results under different signal-to-noise ratio (SNR) conditions, comparing the images using three transmission schemes: lossless transmission without DM, MSC transmission without DM, and G-MSC transmission.
+IoU is a crucial metric for evaluating BEV vehicle semantic segmentation and quantitatively assesses the enhancement effect of DM by calculating the intersection-over-union between the experimental results and the ground truth.
+The results show that due to channel attenuation, the average IoU of images after transmission decreases across the three scenes, with IoU values improving as SNR increases.
+Comparing IoU curves without DM, refinement with DM shows significant improvement across all scenes, especially at low SNR, mitigating performance loss from poor channel quality.
 This demonstrates the strong noise resistance and generative capabilities of GAI.
-Furthermore, the IoU values in scene C, which has lower complexity than scenes A and B, are slightly higher after diffusion.
-Despite the higher vehicle density in scenes A and B, diffusion still significantly improves IoU compared to non-diffusion-processed images, underscoring its effectiveness.
+Furthermore, the IoU values in scene C, which has lower complexity than scenes A and B, are slightly higher after DM.
+Despite the higher vehicle density in scenes A and B, DM still significantly improves IoU compared to non-diffusion-processed images, underscoring its effectiveness.